Eating and the Environment

 In addition to eating foods to detox, our family chooses to eat foods that support health.

 We prefer sea vegetables ethically harvested from the Atlantic Ocean.
 These are higher in healthy iodine and minerals, which helps to protect and balance the thyroid.
 We avoid those harvested from the Pacific Ocean or the Gulf of Mexico.
-Try throwing handful of sea vegetables in your kimchi.
+Try throwing a handful of sea vegetables in your kimchi.

 Raw, fermented like homemade kimchi, sauerkraut, ginger beer are great for reducing toxicity.
-Kombucha, yogurt, and kefir make a regular appearances in our home.
+Kombucha, yogurt, and kefir also make regular appearances in our home.
 The bacteria created by the fermentation process are beneficial to your digestive system.
 They help to break down the food you eat, making the vitamins and minerals more available to your body.
 Nothing is as satisfying as dishing out a helping of kimchi made with veggies from your garden!

 Mushrooms are another one of our favorites foods, but you have to cook them!
 Mushrooms are said to be good for everything from getting rid of a cold to fighting cancer.
 Paul Stamets of Fungi Perfecti has shared research in Permaculture Activist issue 12 that mushrooms exposed to sunlight for two days store many times the Vitamin D of their counterparts.
 If it’s good enough for squirrels, it’s got to be good enough for us!